 These days, it’s common knowledge that exposure to asbestos can be extremely dangerous.
 It’s a topic that we’ve covered on this blog before.
 Still, even though many people are aware that asbestos is dangerous, there are still many who do not take the proper precautions to protect themselves from exposure.
-In this blog, we will discuss why asbestos exposure should be taken seriously, how common exposure is, and what can be done to prevent it.
+In this blog, we will discuss when and why you should worry about asbestos, how common exposure is, and what can be done to prevent it.

 Why Should I Be Worried About Asbestos?